Service List¶

 Concepts¶

-For more collector-side configurations, refer to Collector.
+For more configuration on the collector side, refer to Collector.

 Create¶

-- Enter the task name.
+- Enter a task name.

 - Select the execution host or Pod.